 12. Loló Restaurant

-In addition to Loló’s margarita, which may be enjoyed with tequila or mezcal, you’ve got to go all in on their tacos.
+In addition to Loló’s margarita, which may be enjoyed with tequila or mezcal, you’ve got to go all in on their flavorful tacos.
 Favorites include the taco tropical with panko shrimp on jicama tortillas, as well as the classic fish tacos with tempura fried cod and habanero aioli.

-These square sourdough pizzas have some of the most creative toppings ever and go amazingly with their extensive craft beer options.
+These square sourdough pizzas have some of the most creative toppings ever and go amazingly with extensive craft beer options.
 Popular menu items are the Mapo Tofu Pizza with Tokyo turnips and sichuan peppercorns, the clam chowder pizza, and the cheesy garlic monkey bread.

 Ok, this isn’t exactly a restaurant, but it’s a must for everything from ice cream to groceries to café fare.
 Both of their markets have a deli menu where you can get absolutely fantastic sandwiches, soups and salads for takeaway.
 You also don’t want to miss out on their gourmet ice cream.
 Our favorite part about Bi-Rite is that they’re a Certified B Corporation, meaning they meet incredibly stringent parameters for sustainable business practices.